100 signatures reached

 72,000 cars drive in to Cardiff daily and a new road will attract even more cars to this area, creating even more congestion where the new road joins the M4 and A48.

 We believe that sustainable alternatives should be sought to reduce car dependency.
-The levels of air pollution in the Vale of Glamorgan are now causing more deaths than alcohol or obesity with a rising figure of over 225 deaths a year.
+The levels of air pollution in Cardiff and the Vale of Glamorgan are now causing more deaths than alcohol or obesity with a rising figure of over 225 deaths a year.